competitiveumar/HopeBridge/README.md

 - Redux for state management
 - React Router for navigation
 - Jest and React Testing Library for testing
+- i18next for internationalization
+- Firebase integration
+- Socket.io for real-time features
+- Recharts for data visualization

 ### Backend
 - Django (Python) with Django REST Framework